 Lamoine State Park is a nice 55 acre park for those who want to escape the crowds on Mount Desert Island.
 It has an oceanside setting with picnic and campsite areas, hot showers, a dock, boat access, a pebble beach and allows fishing.
-Since it is just north of the island on the Maine coast, there are great views of the northern side of the island and Cadillac Mountain.
+Since it is just north of the island on the Maine coast, there are great views of Bar Harbor on the northern side of the island and Cadillac Mountain.
 The nearby Ellsworth, known as the gateway to Downeast Maine, is the main commercial center.

 Lamoine State Park GPS: 44.454267, -68.300520

 There are a few ways to get to Lamoine State Park but the most simple way to explain it is to go Down East on U.S. Route 1 from Ellsworth at the intersection near McDonalds Restaurant where Route 1 breaks off from Route 3.
 Continue East for about one-half a mile then take a right onto Route #184 and go about 8 miles.
 Watch for Lamoine State Park on your right.